-Cold calls on financial deals to be banned under Government plans | ITV News
+Cold calls on financial deals to be banned under government plans | ITV News

 Once in force, people receiving a call offering them products, such as sham crypto currency schemes or types of insurance, will know that it must be a scam, helping to stop people falling victim to fraudsters trying to dupe them.

-The new strategy is to be launched by Mr Sunak and Ms Braverman aimed at helping tackle fraud which costs society an estimated £6.8bn a year, according to the Government.
+Mr Sunak and Ms Braverman are set to launch the new strategy aimed at helping tackle fraud, which costs society an estimated £6.8bn a year, according to the government.

-The strategy is also set to include details about plans to improve the protection of victims, including involvement law enforcement and industry, in response to the growing ways fraudsters are using new technologies to target them.
+Details are also set to be included about plans to improve the protection of victims, including involvement law enforcement and industry, in response to the growing ways fraudsters are using new technologies to target them.

 Common scams, which appear to be from trusted services or brands, include texts claiming to be from the Royal Mail which seek to rearrange a delivery, or from a bank, instructing someone to transfer their money.